joxon/hello-js/README.md

 Welcome to my JS repo!

-Here you may find some JS scripts that I wrote.
+Here you may find some JS scripts that I wrote or collected from other places.

 ## Intro